 How thin does it need to be?
 Card-shaped trackers (Tile Slim, Pebblebee Card 5) fit into any existing wallet without adding noticeable bulk.
 Disc trackers (AirTag, SmartTag 2) require a wallet designed to accommodate them.
 If you carry a slim front-pocket wallet, the card form factor is non-negotiable.

-Do you want to recharge or replace?
-The Tile Slim is set-and-forget for 3 years, then you buy a new one.
 The Pebblebee Card 5 needs a wireless charge every 18 months but lasts indefinitely.
 The AirTag takes a $2 CR2032 swap once a year.
 All three approaches work.
 Pick the one that matches how you think about maintenance.

 If you already carry a wallet you love, don’t buy an expensive “smart wallet.”
 Just add a $30 Tile Slim or Pebblebee Card 5 to your existing wallet.
 You get the same tracking capability without replacing perfectly good leather.

-What About Real GPS Trackers for Wallets?
+What About Real GPS Trackers for Wallets

 True GPS trackers like the Tracki or LandAirSea 54 use cellular networks and satellite positioning.
 They can locate your wallet anywhere with cell coverage, not just near other phones.